Learning to Optimize Multi-Objective Alignment Through Dynamic Reward Weighting: Related Works

 A more straightforward application of multi-objective RL is to train a policy to acquire multiple capabilities in a single training run \citep{mukherjee2024multiobjectivealignmentlargelanguage}, which is the direction we aim to improve.
 Since the introduction of PPO \citep{ouyang2022traininglanguagemodelsfollow} and GRPO \citep{shao2024deepseekmathpushinglimitsmathematical}, on-policy RL has become the de facto approach for LLM preference alignment. \citet{NEURIPS2023_b8c90b65} have applied RLHF to train LLMs that generate more relevant, factual, and informative text.
 Beyond accuracy, GRPO has been used to train LLMs for high-quality code generation \citep{yao2025traininglanguagemodelsgenerate} and to produce more concise responses in mathematical reasoning tasks \citep{zhang2025grpoleaddifficultyawarereinforcementlearning, kimiteam2025kimik15scalingreinforcement, aggarwal2025l1controllinglongreasoning}.
 Yet these methods still compute rewards with static linear scalarization or rely on human-defined interpolation rules, limiting their generalizability to new objectives.

 To the best of our knowledge, no unified toolkit currently exists for automatically guiding LLM training across arbitrary objective sets.
-The most relevant research direction is multi-gradient for multi-objective optimization \citet{DESIDERI2012313, NEURIPS2022_f91bd64a, liu2024stochastic, gu2024safebalancedframeworkconstrained, Xu_Ju_Liu_Yang_2025, li2025gradientadaptivepolicyoptimizationmultiobjective}.
-These methods compute gradients for each objective separately and then combine them using various aggregation strategies to guide parameter updates.
+The most relevant line of work is the multi-gradient descent algorithm (MGDA) for multi-objective optimization \citet{DESIDERI2012313, NEURIPS2022_f91bd64a, liu2024stochastic, gu2024safebalancedframeworkconstrained, Xu_Ju_Liu_Yang_2025, li2025gradientadaptivepolicyoptimizationmultiobjective}.
+These methods compute gradients for each objective and combine them using various aggregation strategies to guide parameter updates.
 However, existing approaches primarily focus on relatively simple supervised fine-tuning tasks, such as logistic regression, and study on classical two-objective Fonseca problems \citep{fonseca}.
 They are not directly applicable to LLM alignment.

+Most closely related to our work, the concurrent study PAMA \citep{he2025paretomultiobjectivealignmentlanguage} adopts the minimum-norm optimization principle from MGDA to LLM alignment.
+While PAMA represents an important step toward multi-objective LLM training, it has only been evaluated on general preference alignment tasks with two objectives (e.g., generating positive sentiment and longer responses on the IMDb dataset \citep{maas-etal-2011-learning}) using Noon PPO.
+Its generalizability to more complex reasoning tasks and to different RL algorithms remains unclear.